moby/moby/docs/sources/use/ambassador_pattern_linking.md

     (consumer) --> (redis)

-requiring you to restart the `consumer`{.docutils .literal} to attach it to a different `redis`{.docutils .literal} service, you can add ambassadors
+requiring you to restart the `consumer` to attach it to a different `redis` service, you can add ambassadors

     (consumer) --> (redis-ambassador) --> (redis)